 Off-campus WSU users: To download campus access dissertations, please use the following link to log into our proxy server with your WSU access ID and password, then click the "Off-campus Download" button below.

 Non-WSU users: Please talk to your librarian about requesting this thesis through interlibrary loan.

 This secondary data analysis from the National Survey on Child and Adolescent Well-Being examined the parenting behaviors of young mothers who have suspected histories of abuse as they transitioned out of the child welfare system and become parents.
 The sample included 164 mothers between the ages of 18-21 years.
 Using multiple logistic regression harsh parenting behaviors were predicted using factors for each level of the young mother's ecological system.
 Results found that relationship with caregiver, an individual level factor, predicted severe harsh parenting, child age (microsystem) predicated mild and moderate levels of harsh parenting, and social support (exosystem) predicted moderate and severe levels of harsh parenting.
 Psychological risk, however, significantly predicted each level of harsh parenting.
 Therefore, results suggest not only providing parents with better parenting skills, but also help mend the parent-child relationship and improve mental health as it predicted each harsh parenting category including severe abuse.

 Koci, Veronica, "Determinants of harsh parenting among young adult mothers with suspected histories of childhood abuse: an ecological investigation" (2011).
 Wayne State University Theses.
-Paper 126.
+126.